anttijuu/LinnanmaaWeather/README.md

 The Linnanmaa weather app for Android.
 A demonstration of HTTP and AsyncTask programming with Java in Android.

-Also demonstrates how to localize an Android app to two languages (fi and se).
+Also demonstrates how to localize an Android app to three languages (fi, se and uk) from English.

 Fetches the JSON from https://weather.willab.fi/weather.json and extracts the current temperature, humidity and air pressure from the file.